sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/README.md

 - Use Docker container and docker-compose to host postgres and pgadmin
 - Use Jupyter notebook when drafting the scripts
 - Divide the original data into chunks and load them chunk by chunk
+- Infrastructure as code with Terraform (see more details in the `terraform` folder)
+- Launching data pipeline in the cloud using AWS (the course uses GCP)

 ## ⛈️Cloud Services
 **Note:** For this project, I would use AWS services instead of GCP, because I'm more familiar with AWS service, and AWS's SDK client is more developed than that of GCP.